paritytech/metrics/README.md

 Copy `example.env` as `.env` and replace the variables with your own.

-> If you want to get a user's related metric, write their username in the `author` field, if not, just delete this field.
+> If you want to get a user's related metric, write their username in the `AUTHOR` field, if not, just leave it empty.

 Run: